 DORIA Croco-Ice Cascade Chandelier

-Materials: 6 amber glass globes with a croco-ice design.
+Materials: 6 amber glass globe lampshades with a croco-ice design, made in different sizes.
 Brass tubes and parts.
 Brass spider ceiling mount.
-Metal E14 sockets.
+6 metal E14 sockets.

 Height: 135 cm / 53.14”